15 Ways to

 COST: FREE within 50 miles of the University of Utah.
 Although the U of U prefers donors sign up ahead of time, the Next of kin may call (University of Utah 801-581-6728) to give verbal consent immediately.

 If a mortuary has the body, tell them that you wish to donate the body to science or education (embalming is done differently).
 Contact the U of U Body Donor Program directly if you are not using a mortuary.
-You may have a week or more for viewing or funeral before donating the body!
+You may have a week or so for viewing or funeral before donating the body, if you keep it properly cooled.

-The ashes will be buried in the Salt Lake City Cemetery, or you may request the ashes be returned to the family.
+Afterwards the cremated remains are either buried in the Salt Lake City Cemetery, or you may request they be returned to the family.

 The following disqualify a body for study: